kenichi-odo/typed-remote-objects/README.md

 const CustomObject__c = () => {
   return init<SObject, Extensions>({
     object_name: 'CustomObject__c',
-    time_zone: 9, // In Visualforce remote objects, dates included in records are acquired in local time, but when insert and update records they are saved as UTC and differences will occur, so adjust with this property.
+    time_zone_offset: 9, // In Visualforce remote objects, dates included in records are acquired in local time, but when insert and update records they are saved as UTC and differences will occur, so adjust with this property.
     extensions: {
       getFormattedCreatedDate() {
         const cd = this.CreatedDate!